dark light

 WUnderground7

 Creates weather devices linked to Weather Underground.
-Replaced the WUnderground plugin to use API features introduced in Indigo 7.
+Replaced the WUnderground plugin for Indigo 7.

 WUnderstation